rajaganapathy2000/betsmirror-aria-bot/README.md

 3. Go to Oauth 2.0 PLayground Setting - Use your own OAuth credentials (fill with client id & client secret from your credetial)
 4. Copy Authorization endpoint Url from Oauth 2.0 PLayground to your Authorize Url on your Web Base credential and Klik SAVE
 4. Select&Authorize API's Choose Drive Api "https://www.googleapis.com/auth/drive"
-5. Klik Authorize API's (If It Failed add Token endpoint URL to your Web Base credntial) If it success go to next step
+5. Klik Authorize API's (If It Failed add Token endpoint URL to your Authorize url Web Base credential) If it success go to next step
 6. Choose Tab Step 2 and klik Exchange authorization code for tokens
 7. Copy acces token you get from middle tab that says { "acces token ..............}
 8. Paste ON SECRET_CODE JSON